sandy soils

 Effective Watering in the Garden

-... water to the best advantage of the garden.
+... advantage of the garden.
 A practical idea of the moisture level in clay and loam soils can be obtained by taking a sample from at least 20cm down.
-Squeeze the soil in your fist.
-If ... life.
-If it is impossible to mould it, then it needs watering.
-This test will not work in sandy soils, but an inspection of the soil at a similar depth will give an indication of the moisture content. ...
+Squeeze the soil ... is impossible to mould it, then it needs watering.
+This test will not work in sandy soils, but an inspection of the soil at a similar depth will give an indication of ...

 farrer.riv.csu.edu.au